CodeBagger/DevResultMK/README.md

 This builds the app for production to the `build` folder.

-## AWS Deployment
+## Deployment

-This application is designed to be deployed to AWS S3 with CloudFront for optimal performance.
+This application is designed to be deployed to Vercel for optimal performance and ease of deployment.

 ### Deployment Steps